varley/sassy-twitter-bootstrap/README.md

 ## CREDITS

-This gem was original modeled after the work done by Vincent Waller and others on the compass-twitter-bootstrap project
+This gem was originally modeled after the work done by Vincent Waller and others on the compass-twitter-bootstrap project

 + http://github.com/vwall/compass-twitter-bootstrap